Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

-But navigating tourist permits, visas and officialdom can be daunting when you’re headed to a country that feels familiar but has its own way of doing things.
-Have no fear!
-Here’s everything you need to know about the entry requirements for Mexico.
+Despite Mexico’s famous hospitality, navigating tourist permits, visas and officials at ports can be daunting, for Mexicans often have their own way of doing things.
+Fear not: here’s everything you need to know about entry and visa requirements for Mexico.

 Can I travel to Mexico without a visa?

-There's good news for some nationalities.
-Citizens of the US, Canada, UK, Australia, New Zealand, Japan, most EU member states and many other countries (more than 60 in total) do not require a visa to enter Mexico as tourists.
-The list includes some nations in Asia and many countries in South and Central America.
+Citizens of the USA, Canada, the UK, Australia, New Zealand, Japan, most EU member states and many other countries (more than 60 in total) do not require a visa to enter Mexico as tourists.
+The list includes some other nations in Asia and several countries in South and Central America.

-The same goes for any visitor, regardless of nationality, who is a permanent resident of, or has a valid visa for the US (including an H1-B visa).
-Similar rules apply for Canada, the United Kingdom and countries in the Schengen Area or Pacific Alliance.
+The same goes for any visitor, regardless of nationality, who is a permanent resident of or has a valid visa for the US (including an H1-B visa), for visits for up to 30 days.
+Similar rules apply for those holding visas for Canada, the United Kingdom, and countries in the Schengen Area or Pacific Alliance.

 Where do I get an FMM?

-Processing an FMM costs MX$717 Mexican peso (around US$36), which is paid on the spot at land borders and ports, or integrated into the cost of airline tickets.
+Processing an FMM costs 983 pesos, which is paid on the spot at land borders and ports, or integrated into the cost of airline tickets.
+If you arrive by land, the permit is free if your stay is 7 days or less.

 When you enter Mexico, immigration officials will stamp the FMM or your passport, marking the number of days you’re permitted to stay.
-Officials can approve up to 180 days but often grant less than this, so be sure to ask for enough time to cover your whole visit.
+Officials can approve up to 180 days but often grant less than this, so be sure to request a duration long enough to cover your whole visit.

-If you have a paper version of the FMM, you must surrender the document when you leave Mexico, so keep it safe.
-If you lose it, you’ll face a fine.
+If you have a paper version of the FMM, you must surrender the stamped document when you leave Mexico – which means you must keep it with you during your entire trip.
+Keep it safe – for if you lose it, you’ll face a fine.

 Are there any special rules for arriving by land?

-Some special rules apply if you're entering Mexico by land from the USA, Guatemala or Belize – for example, when touring the ancient Mayan sites of the Yucatán Peninsula starting and ending in Cancún.
+Some special rules apply if you’re entering Mexico by land from the the USA, Guatemala or Belize.

-FMMs are free for visitors staying less than seven days.
+FMMs are free for visitors staying less than 7 days.

-FMMs are not required for visitors who stay less than 72 hours in the "Zona Libre" or "Free Zone" – a designated buffer area extending 20km to 26 km (12 miles to 16 miles) south of the US border.
+FMMs are not required for visitors who stay less than 72 hours in the “Zona Libre” (“Free Zone”), a designated buffer area extending 20–26 km south of the US border.

 If you enter Mexico through the Zona Libre and plan to travel beyond its limits, request an FMM form when crossing the border.
-If you forget, you’ll be stopped when you return to the Zona Libre and made to pay for the FMM.
+If you forget, you’ll be stopped when you return to the Zona Libre and made to pay for the FMM (if your trip is a week or more).
 If you exit Mexico from anywhere beyond the Zona Libre, you may be fined if you don’t have an FMM.

-If you are not eligible for visa-free entry, you'll need to apply for a tourist visa in advance to enter Mexico.
-This applies to citizens of China, India, Russia, South Africa and many other nations.
-In addition to having a valid passport, you'll need to submit the following documents in person at the nearest Mexican embassy or consulate:
+If you are not eligible for visa-free entry, you’ll need to apply for a tourist visa in advance to enter Mexico.
+(Note that visa requirements apply for citizens of China, India, Russia, South Africa and many other large nations.)
+In addition to having a valid passport, you’ll need to submit the following documents in person at the nearest Mexican embassy or consulate:

 A color passport photograph.